davwright3/current_database_trends/README.md

-# current_database_trends
+# Final Project

-Repository for project in Current Trends in Database Technology
+This repository is for the final project for the Current Trends in Database Technology course through UALR.